john-rock/gatsby-source-national-park-api/README.md

-# gatsby-source-starter
+# source-national-park-api

-This is a starter plugin for building a Gatsby JS Source Plugin.
-It helps to update this as you go.
+This is a Gatsby plugin sourcing data from the National Park Service API.

 ## Set The Config